The Black Leaf in My Mouth: Critical reception

 Ip sog-ui geomeun ip, the only poetry collection Ki Hyongdo left behind, created reactions that were so extreme they have been labeled a “syndrome.”
 The keen self-awareness unique to youths and the despair and gloom that pervades the entire work resonated deeply with readers and the literati.
 The knowledge that Ki Hyongdo died so unexpectedly at the young age of just 29 also served to strengthen this reaction.
 The infatuation with Ki Hyongdo was so extreme that lovers of literature and aspiring poets even claimed that they wanted to die early like Ki Hyongdo and would imitate him by going to third-rate theatre houses to drink.
 This caused one literary critic to coin the term “Ki Hyongdo Syndrome” and argue for the symbolism and generational significance held by Ip sog-ui geomeun ip.
 Ki Hyongdo’s poems are some of the few that have been praised as a eulogy marking the end of the 1980s.
 There are also those who say that Ki Hyongdo was a sort of “persona” to a generation of youths who experienced the inward gloom of a time when student activism was declining and the possibility of political reform was narrowing.

-Editions

-Ki, Hyongdo.
-Ip sog-ui geomeun ip.
-Moonji, 1989.